 The songs were selected by Allan Stickler of Apple and Klein’s company ABKCO, and were intended to span The Beatles’ career, although the tracklisting focused on more recent recordings.

-In addition to the United States, the Hey Jude compilation was released in countries including Canada, Australia, Spain, Germany, France, Greece and Japan.
-Imported copies found their way into the United Kingdom, although it wasn't officially released there until May 1979.
+In addition to the United States, Hey Jude was released in countries including Canada, Australia, Spain, Germany, France, Greece and Japan.
+Imported copies found their way into the United Kingdom, although it wasn’t officially released there until May 1979.